Ulcer Index

 Emptor

-With any method for computing risk and performance, it is
+With any method for computing investment risk and performance, it is

 important to use data covering as long a time period as possible.
 In particular,

-the time period should include both bull and bear markets for the investments
+the measurement period must include both bull and bear markets for the investments

 of interest.
 Needless to say, when comparing multiple investments, the